Azure-Samples/azure-doc-intelligence-dynamic-models-patient/README.md

-# Contoso-New-Patient-App
+# Contoso Azure Form Recognizer Workshop

-Docs for this workshop can be found [here](https://newpatiente2e.github.io/docs/)
+Documentation for this workshop can be found [here](https://newpatiente2e.github.io/docs/)